mathieu-schertenleib/brainfuck/README.md

 # brainfuck

 A Brainfuck interpreter written in C++

-## the language
+## The machine

-The Brainfuck machine data consists of an array of bytes and a pointer initially pointing to the leftmost byte of the array.
+The memory consists of an array of 30,000 bytes, initially set to zero.
+A single pointer is the unique way to interract with it.
+It is initialised pointing to the leftmost byte of the array.

+## The language

 The language uses only eight one-character instructions listed below.

-\> :    increment the pointer
+`>` move the pointer right

-\< :    decrement the pointer
+`<` move the pointer left

-\+ :    increment the value under the pointer
+`+` increment the value at the pointer

-\- :    decrement the value under the pointer
+`-` decrement the value at the pointer

-\. :    write the value under the pointer to standard output using ASCII format
+`.` write the value at the pointer to standard output using ASCII format

-\, :    read from standard input to the value under the pointer
+`,` read from standard input to the value at the pointer

-\[ :    if the value under the pointer is null, jump to the corresponding closing bracket
+`[` if the value at the pointer is null, jump to the corresponding closing bracket

-\] :    if the value under the pointer is not null, jump to the corresponding opening bracket
+`]` if the value at the pointer is not null, jump to the corresponding opening bracket

+Any other character is considered a comment and ignored.